STEM Professionals in Schools

-Recently retired CSIRO fisheries scientist Craig Proctor has been partnered with Indonesian language teacher Ingrid Colman at Lansdowne Crescent Primary School in Tasmania for a decade.
+Retired CSIRO fisheries scientist Craig Proctor has been partnered with Indonesian language teacher Ingrid Colman at Lansdowne Crescent Primary School in Tasmania for a decade.
 Find out how they combine science, culture, and Indonesian language in class.

 While at the CSIRO, Peter really enjoyed his involvement in the Student Research Scheme (SRS) where he hosted high school students in his laboratory for a week at a time.
 He registered with the Scientists in Schools programme and enjoyed bringing to young people the fun, excitement and satisfaction of working with science.